-Status: Passed the Assembly with some bi-partisan support and is pending in the Senate.
+Status: Passed the Assembly with some bi-partisan support and has passed the Senate's Labor and Industrial Relations and Judiciary Committees and is pending in the Appropriations Committee.
 This bill appears unopposed.

 Human Trafficking Awareness Training for Hotel Employees (SB 970)